astronomer/docs/learn/intro-to-airflow.md

 [Apache Airflow](https://airflow.apache.org/) is an open source tool for programmatically authoring, scheduling, and monitoring data pipelines.
 It is downloaded millions of times per month and has a large and active open source community.
 The core principle of Airflow is to define data pipelines as code, allowing for dynamic and scalable workflows.

 This guide offers an introduction to Apache Airflow and its core concepts.
-You'll learn:
+You'll learn about:

 - Milestones in the history of Apache Airflow.
 - Why you should use Airflow.
 - Common use cases of Airflow.
-- Core Airflow concepts.
+- Important Airflow concepts.
+- The components of the Airflow infrastructure.
+- Where to find resources to learn more about Airflow.

 :::tip Other ways to learn